evizaer/evizaer.github.io/_drafts/game-design-scratchpad.md

 ## Agency

-Without the player's actions having some meaning, it's not worth playing the game.
+Without the player's actions having some meaning within the game, it's not worth playing the game.

 ## Analogy